-Scroll down for a free story...Join my mailing list for more offers..
+Scroll down for a free story...Join my mailing list for occasional updates and more offers.

 Earthcore - Merch - Writing - Editing - Contact

 Grace Bridges is a geyser hunter, cat herder, author, editor and writing mentor.
 A longtime member and previous president of writers’ organisation SpecFicNZ, she is often found poking around geothermal sites or under a pile of rescued kittens.
 She is a multiple nominee and three-time winner of the Sir Julius Vogel Award from the Science Fiction and Fantasy Association of New Zealand, and has edited dozens of published books.
 Besides the Earthcore urban fantasy series based in New Zealand, she has also written several science fiction books as well as non-fiction material which you can find under Writing.

 Tiger slouched in his seat.
 Outside, the crowd hummed before the white marquee set up for the Talent Quest.
 I shouldn’t be here.
 He resettled his cap backwards and glanced along the table at his four teammates.
 Each of them, and the others not here today, had an invisible guardian and special abilities according to their gifts.
 Each thought Tiger had that too.

 “I still say this is a bad idea,” he said.
 “We’d find them eventually anyway.”

 “Well, we can’t cancel now.
 Half the city must be out there.”

 “Enough grumbling.”
 Bethany stood up.
 “We ready?”

 “As we’ll ever be.”
 Tiger fiddled with his pen and stared at the blank notepad on the table, peering through the pressed pulp and deep into its molecular layers with his gift of sight.